rickhenderson/real-world-cybersecurity/README.md

 In July 2021 I got hired as a **security response analyst** at [BlackBerry](https://blackberry.com) -- a company well known for their secure foundations.
 (THEY DON'T MAKE PHONES ANYMORE SO STOP ASKING ABOUT YOUR KEY2).

 In February 2025 my position supporting the Cylance EDR, EPP and other products via Product Security was made redundant.
+The Cylance assets were sold to Arctic Wolf.

 In early 2025 I started a Substack account [to post about security and called it Hidden Security](https://substack.com/@rickhendersonco) until I could find a better name.